Skip to content

 1. Professionalize the Financial Function Immediately

 In founder-led mode, financial reporting is often “close enough” and cash-basis.
 In PE-backed mode, this is a fireable offense.
 Your partners need GAAP-compliant financials to service debt covenants and model exit scenarios.
-If your Month-End Close takes 20 days, you are flying blind for two-thirds of the quarter.
+If your Month-End Close takes 20 days, you lack the operating visibility to steer for two-thirds of the quarter.

 The Standard: You need a hard close by Day 10, a flash report by Day 5, and a board deck that bridges the gap between bookings and recognized revenue.
 If your current finance leader is a glorified bookkeeper, you need to upgrade to a strategic VP of Finance or CFO within the first quarter.
 Do not wait for the board to tell you this.